 IPX: Internetwork Packet Exchange.
-A protocol allowing communication in a NetWare network.
+A protocol allowing communication in a NetWare network latency: The delay between the time a device receives a packet and the time the packet is forwarded out of the destination port.

 LAN: Local Area Network.
 A network of connected computing resources (such as PCs, printers, servers) covering a relatively small geographic area (usually not larger than a floor or building).
 Characterized by high data rates and low error rates.